-Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, Says New Study
+Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, According To New Study

 The scientists base their conclusions on impact simulations and “state-of-the-art models” that compare Mars’ diameter with that of Earth and the sizes of Phobos and Deimos with that of our moon.

-This means that Phobos and Deimos were created by “a much less massive impactor than previously considered,” the authors write in their paper, published this week in the journal Science Advances.
+This means that Phobos and Deimos were created by “a much less massive impactor than previously considered,” the authors wrote in their paper, published this week in the journal Science Advances.

 By comparison, the object that rammed into Earth and gave rise to our moon was a Mars-sized giant.